 The bottom line: The courts in your state may or may not have taken a stand on this and many similar questions.
 There is plenty of room for disagreement.
 Find out your state’s position, either through a lawyer or on your own.
 Depending on what you find, it may be a good idea to retain an experienced family law specialist to represent you.

 As noted, alimony is generally based largely on what each of the divorcing spouses “reasonably earn.”
-That means that if a person is deliberately working at a job that pays less than what he or she could earn, the courts will sometimes figure the alimony amount based on a higher figure.
+That means that if a person is deliberately working at a job that pays less than what he or she could earn, the courts will sometimes figure the alimony amount based on a higher figure, in what is referred to as imputing income for support.

-For example, if a school teacher who earns $50,000 a year decides teaching is just too stressful and goes to work instead as a clerk in the post office for $35,000 a year, a judge might well decide to figure the alimony amount he should pay based on a teacher’s level of income.
-And if a doctor making $200,000 a year in a big city closes her office and moves to a small town where she makes only $90,000 a year, a judge could base the amount she should pay in alimony on the higher income.
+For example, if a school teacher who earns $50,000 a year decides teaching is just too stressful and goes to work instead as a clerk in the post office for $35,000 a year, a judge might well decide to figure the alimony amount based on a teacher’s level of income.
+And if a doctor was making $200,000 a year in a big city, but then decides to move offices to a small town and makes only $90,000 a year, a judge could impute income to the doctor by basing the alimony amount on $200,000—the higher income.

 When facts such as these occur, the person who has changed jobs will usually be expected to present evidence on why personal factors such as stress made the change necessary.
 Sometimes a psychologist is called as a witness to back up the need for the change.
-The person opposing a reduction in support will often succeed if he or she can show that the lifestyles of those who are being supported will be severely affected by the loss of substantial alimony payments.
+The person opposing a reduction in support may succeed by showing that the lifestyles of those who are being supported will be severely affected by the loss of substantial alimony payments.

 Court decisions in this area will often depend on the precise wording of the state law on alimony and the court’s appraisal of the good faith of the supporting spouse.